CocoMorgan/CocoMorgan.github.io/_posts/2026-02-15-Why-I'm-Taking-Electronic-Textiles.md

 My name's Coco Morgan, I'm a sophomore at Williams College, and I am a prospective Economics and Art History double-major.

 I have no sewing experience, but I took an architecture class in high school that taught me how to use my creativity.
-The cover image is a photograph of a conceptual architecture model I made.
+The cover image is a photograph of some conceptual architecture models I made in high school.
 I'm hoping this past experience might benefit me as I learn to sew for the first time!

 I have no programming experience, so I would say that is one of the things I'm looking forward to learning in this class.
 I would also say I hope to learn how to make textiles light up, which I remember a lot of my classmates also expressed when we had our first day of class.